TangibleDream/fake-brick-test/README.md

 This was fun, thanks for sending this my way.

-For more code done by me,  I'd reccomend checking out a chess app I did in Javascript.
-If you don't know how to play, it will teach you.
+For more code done by me,  I would reccomend checking out a chess app I did in Javascript.
+If you do not know how to play, it will teach you.

 `https://github.com/TangibleDream/chessJS`